 Basic Scholarship Rules:

-• Applications will be accepted between May 15 and June 15th.
-The recipient will be announced in July.
+• Applications will be accepted between May 30th and July31st.
+The recipient will be announced in August.

 • Each year the Awards Committee will vote on a question to be answered by the applicant which will be published by May 30th.